United States Regiments & Batteries > Massachusetts

 August 19

-Organized at Worcester under Colonel Augustus Morse, Lieutenant Colonel Maggi and Major William S. Clark.
+The 21st Massachusetts Infantry Regiment was organized at Worcester under the command of Colonel Augustus Morse, Lieutenant Colonel Maggi and Major William S. Clark.

-August 29 To Annapolis, Md. and duty there
+August 29 To Annapolis, Maryland and duty there

 1862